mistralai/platform-docs-public/docs/getting-started/stories_sections/_seun.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z6cCDmZmU_U?si=bv_RkuNYxQ2Xo2p9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Company Information
+[Myo](https://myo.fit) is building multimodal AI for brain health.
+Right now, we're exploring the relationship between microRNAs and various neurological conditions, including how these biomarkers can be utilized for early detection and monitoring of these diseases.
+AmiRA is an internal tool powered by Mistral's commercial and open-source models to help understand the functions of certain miRNA in sample results and their accompanying target genes.

 ## Description
-Fine-tuning of mistral models and their use in a RAG system for:
+This project demonstrates the fine tuning of mistral models and their use in a RAG system for:
 1. Disease association/prediction provided a given miRNA molecule
 2. Greater scientific accuracy and relevance when determining the function of miRNA molecules.